 Raw cow’s milk is 5-10% protein, out of which 80% is casein and 20% whey.

 Whey used to be an insignificant by-product of cheese production in the dairy industry – the liquid that separates from casein solids.
 This liquid used to be discarded because the manufacturers could not find any application for it.

 The late 1970s discovery of the nutritional benefits of proteins from whey, especially their ability to raise glutathione levels, by Dr. Gustavo Bounous at Canada’s McGill University, changed this practice and brought whey proteins into the limelight.

-Unlike casein, whey contains a large group of cysteine rich proteins: alpha-lactalbumin, beta-lactalbumin, serum albumin, lactoferrin and immunoglobulins - generally refered to as "lactalbumin" that remains soluble in whey aften separation from casein.
+Unlike casein, whey contains a large group of cysteine rich proteins: alpha-lactalbumin, beta-lactoglobulin, serum albumin, lactoferrin and immunoglobulins - generally referred to as "lactalbumin" that all remain soluble in whey after separation from casein.

 These proteins are easily digestible and for this reason earned a reputation of an effective protein supplement for body builders and athletes.